 The truth of the matter is that Darrow enjoyed a very comfortable living throughout his career, so much so that one biographer described him as an out and out hedonist.
 And he could afford to be.
 Whilst it may be true that he took a number of cases on a pro bono (no fee) basis in the course of his career, by the 1920s it is reckoned that Darrow's fees were anything up to $250,000 per case.
 Yet despite that, as he emphasises in his book The Story of My Life, he never volunteered his services in single case in the whole of that life of "[standing] for the weak and poor" - apart from his defense of John Scopes.

-In Part 9: Bryan and Darrow you will find a detailed study of the confrontation between Darrow and Bryan which, to be blunt, throws serious doubt on the myth that Darrow outmanoeuvred Bryan in any significant respect.
+In Part 9: Bryan and Darrow you will find a detailed study of the confrontation between Darrow and Bryan which, to be blunt, shows that favourable claims about Darrow's cross-examination of Bryan, especially the allegation that Darrow manouevred Bryan into making damaging admissions, are based on fantasy rather than fact.
 In this next section we will examine Darrow's behaviour, beliefs and motives, specifically insofar as they dictated the course of the Scopes "Monkey" Trial.

 Darrow for the Defense - Sort of